plot-network/plotbridge-website/content/guidesub/providelp.md

  7. Our staking rewards are additional rewards to PancakeSwap liquidity mining, and the income of liquidity mining itself is not calculated.
-Therefore, **the actual overall rate of return will be higher than the general liquidity reward**.
+Therefore, the actual overall rate of return will be higher than the general liquidity reward.